Insper/mlops/content/about.md

 - Cloud computing
 - Basic statistics

-It's a good idea to have already taken the Insper courses:
+The classes require a lot of autonomy.
+It's a good idea to have already taken the Insper courses of:

 - Cloud computing
 - Machine Learning